End of Financial Year

 • 6th July filing deadline for the expenses and benefits forms, including P11D(b), P9D and P11D

-• 22nd July Class 1A NIC and PAYE due (electronic payment)
+• 22nd July Class 1a NIC and PAYE due (electronic payment)

 • PAYE is due on the 22nd of each month if paid electronically or on the 19th by cheque.

+Adhering to these tax deadlines is essential to avoid penalties.
 Any late payment or form submission may result in interest and a late payment fee.

 If your business uses a payroll service, this should all be included in the price.